awsdocs/aws-snowball-developer-guide/doc_source/restricting-access.md

-# Restricting Access to the Snow Role Policy<a name="restricting-access"></a>
+# Restricting access to the Snow role policy<a name="restricting-access"></a>

-You can restrict access to the selected role based on the customer account number and source arn\.
+You can restrict access to the selected role based on the customer account number and source ARN\.

 1. In the navigation pane of the IAM console, choose **Roles**\.
 The console displays the roles for your account\.